DouglasWWolf/verilog_library/README.md

 # verilog_library
-Library of handy verilog modules
+Library of various verilog modules and tools